-5.0 ACTION PROGR.
-5.1 Key Pressures AMME - MEASURES Urban Wastewater Systems Overview: A system for the licensing or certification by the EPA of waste water discharges from areas served by local authority sewer networks was established in accordance with the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007 (S.I.
+RAMME - MEASURES 5.1 Key Pressures Urban Wastewater Overview Systems Overview: A system for the licensing or certification by the EPA of waster water discharges from areas served by local authority sewe networks was established in accordance with the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007 (S.I.
 No. 684 of 2007).
-In accordance with these Regulations the EPA is not allowed to grant an authorisation for a waste water discharge, which, in the opinion of the EPA, would: • cause a deterioration in the chemical status or ecological status (or ecological potential as the case may be) in the receiving body of surface water, • exclude or compromise the achievement of the objectives established for protected species and natural habitats in the case of European sites where the maintenance or improvement of the status of water is an important factor in their protection or which is inconsistent with the achievement of environmental quality standards established under national Regulations in relation to designated bathing waters, designated shellfish waters, areas designated for the protection of freshwater fish and areas designated for the abstraction of water intended for human consumption.
-The requirements of the European Communities (Quality of Shellfish Waters) Regulations, 2006 (as amended) have been fully integrated into the EPA licensing process In addition this process takes into account the effect of viruses on the quality of shellfish waters.
+In accordance with these Regulations the EPA is not allowed to grant an authorisation for a waste water discharge, which, in the opinion of the EPA, would: • cause a deterioration in the chemical status or ecological status (or ecological potential as the case may be) in the receiving body of surface water, • exclude or compromise the achievement of the objective established for protected species and natural habitats in the case of European sites where the maintenance or improvement of the status of water is an important factor in their protection or which is inconsistent with the achievement of environmental quality standards established under national Regulations in relation to designated bathing waters, designated shellfish waters, areas designated for the protection of freshwater fish and areas designated for the abstraction of water intended for human consumption.
+The requirements of the European Communities (Quality of Shellfish Waters) Regulations, 2006 (as amended) have been full integrated into the EPA licensing process In addition this process takes into account the effect of viruses on the quality of shellfish waters.
 The licence will require detailed actions including infrastructural works, if required, by the licensee within specified time-frames if the discharge does not comply with the above Regulations.
 Each licence granted will be subject to enforcement by the EPA.
 Full details of each application and licence decision can be viewed online at www.epa.ie.
-The following is the position with the key waste water treatment plants for Cromane: Castlemaine - Primary treatment WWTP in place The scheme is included in the current Water Services Investment Programme 2007-2009 (National Spatial Strategy Hub Cluster Sewerage Scheme) to upgrade the existing sewerage infrastructure and provide secondary treatment.
-An application for a certificate of authorisation will be made by Kerry County Council by December 2009 pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007.
+The following is the position with the key waste water treatmen plants for Valentia Harbour: Cahersiveen - secondary treatment WWTP in place A licence application was made by Kerry County Council in September 2008 pursuant to the requirements of the Waste Wate Discharge (Authorisation) Regulations, 2007.
+Knightstown - primary treatment WWTP in place A licence application was made by Kerry County Council in June 2009 pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007.
+Portmagee- primary treatment WWTP in place An application for a certificate of authorisation will be made by